Zanjeer (1998 film)

 Zanjeer: The Chain is a 1998 Bollywood action film directed by Shibu Mitra starring Aditya Pancholi, Pratibha Sinha and Shakti Kapoor in the lead role.

 Plot

 The film follows the story of Kumar (Aditya Pancholi), a local underworld don of Mumbai, who has a rival Lala Sarweshwar (Kiran Kumar).
 Both men have occupied their own areas in Mumbai and are running their own businesses.
-Kumar wants to avenge the death of his father, who had been Lala's loyal friend but Lala got him murdered on doubts of traitory.
+Kumar wants to avenge the death of his father, who had been Lala's loyal friend but Lala got him murdered on doubts of treachery.
 Kumar has a younger brother Sudhakar (Samrat Mukerji), who hates him because of his criminal activities, unbeknownst to the fact that Kumar committed his first murder to protect Sudhakar.